SHARE

 You can walk the city from one end to the other in about an hour, depending on how quickly you walk.
 Public transportation is everywhere, and famous landmarks are accessible by a close metro line.
 During your first time in Paris, please don’t feel pressured to do it all.

 If you fly from the US on the first day, you will be jet-lagged.
 Make sure to get lots of water and fresh air.
-Don’t walk too much the first day you are too tired before a few days of sightseeing.
+Don’t walk too much on the first day if you are tired before a few days of sightseeing.
 Break it up each day and enjoy the city.
 Choose a destination within walking distance of the hotel and grab a good meal.
 You can see my jet lag tips here!Ā

 These are tips that I share with all my friends and family who tell me they are headed to Paris for the first time.
 It was easier to write one great blog post than to retype or forward an email.
 I hope this helps make your trip as a first-time visitor enjoyable!